 - Location of the college and your residence.

-- Completion of an associate of arts or science degree for transfer (AA-T/AS-T) offered by a California community college.
+- Completion of an associate of arts or science degree for transfer (ADT) offered by a California community college.

 Junior-level transfer students from California community colleges are given priority consideration for admission.

 Good to know

 Because the pool of students who apply to UC is different every year, the level of academic performance necessary for admission to a particular campus or major is different, too.